Layblar/platform/docs/architecture.md

 **Preconditions** :

 - User verification is successful.
 - The user is a member of a household.
 - Splitting households, if necessary, is successful.

 **Postconditions** :

 - The user has left the household.

 **Collaborators** :

 - UserService::verifyUser()
 - UserService::splitHouseholds()

-## Get Household Information
+## Get Household Information {gethouseholdinformation}

 **Description** : Retrieve information about a user's household.